freshmurry/vibecodeforstartup/samplePrompts.md

 Build a full github clone.
 I should be able to view a repo page, see issues/PRs, navigate to files, also explore new repos, see my open issues/ other use profiles.
 There should also be a profile page with the timeline for a users changes, and a github like grid with their contributions.
 Add any other features to make it a complete github clone.

 Build a full fledged github clone with all it's functionalities.
 I should be able to create/edit/commit files, make repos, have organizations, pull requests, issues, proper markdown rendering, code rendering, proper code editor, kanban board, github actions, likes, stars, forks, users, etc.

+Create a Airbnb clone.
+This is a mobile responsive two-sided marketplace application where the users are made up of  hosts and guests.
+Provide the users the ability to have user profiles, a navbar with bell notifications, chat messages amongst users, a fully functional dashboard with manage lsitings, manage reservations, calendar, settings, payments, and payouts.
+Allow the ability for host to be paid and host the ability for payouts via Stripe connect and/or PayPal.

+Create a fully functional subscription based SaaS knowledge base application with user authenthication, role base access, user settings, manage plan and payments, Q&A Website and Document (upload) knowledge base, AI Assistant with semantic AutoRAG aiSearch ability.
+This application should route users to the root page with is the home/landing page that is beautifully customized with "How it works" section and footer with fully functional page links.
+This application should include SEO best practices, a sitmap, and robot.txt files.

+Create a fully functional app based on the attached image.
+Be sure that the outcome is pixel perfect exactly like the image.